lfortran/lfortran-vscode-client/README.md

 ![Unit Testing LFortran LSP](https://lfortran.github.io/lfortran-lsp/videos/unit-testing-lfortran-lsp.gif)

 The end-to-end integration tests run best on a headless server like `xvfb`.
-Otherwise, they will open in a visible instance of VSCode but changing the active window or performing any action within the VSCode instance may cause the tests to fail.
-With `xvfb` installed, run the following: `xvfb-run npm run integ`:
+Otherwise, they will open in a visible instance of VSCode.
+If the tests are not run on a headless server, then changing the active window or performing any action within the VSCode window may cause the tests to fail.

+The integration tests require an instance of `lfortran` to be installed in project root of `lfortran-lsp`.
+You may either clone your instance of `lfortran` to the project root or symlink it to the same location.
+I recommend the symlink approach.

+With `xvfb` installed and your instance of `lfortran` installed to the project root, run the following command: `xvfb-run npm run integ`:

 ![Integration Testing LFortran LSP](https://lfortran.github.io/lfortran-lsp/videos/integration-testing-lfortran-lsp.gif)